mcwg/mcwg.github.io/precalcAI/index.md

 ## More about the labs
 The labs guide students through using AI to generate models in engaging real-world contexts,  so that they can focus on the math using the rule of 4: understanding the model graphically, numerically, algebraically, and verbally.
 Meanwhile, the students learn to communicate effectively with an LLM to harness its power including by generating Python code.
 The real contexts also teach the students about finding, verifying the source of, and using data with the help of an LLM.

-The labs serve as a friendly introduction to working with AI, data, and programming as students learn math.
+The labs serve as a friendly introduction to working with AI, data, and programming as students learn Math.
 Easy to use for students and instructors: no prior experience needed.
 Instructors can integrate them into a standard Precalculus or Calculus course as in-class activities (perhaps replacing a lecture) or homework.
 Being self-contained, they are also appropriate as add-ons to an existing course.

 ## Contact us